NSU ALERT: 10/10/25 CLICK HERE

 Dr. Kiran C. Patel College of Osteopathic Medicine

-His current research focuses on policy, systems, and environmental change for improving the health of populations, patient experience of care, childhood obesity, and tobacco-control policies.
-Based on his research, Hollar’s work has been published in scholarly, peer-reviewed journals, such as the American Journal of Public Health, the Journal of Public Health Management and Practice, and the Journal of Health Care for the Poor and Underserved, among others.
-Hollar also serves as chair of the Health Advisory Board for Broward County, the Humana Bold Goal Broward initiative, and as a board member for two health-oriented organizations in Broward County.
+Hollar’s current research focuses on policy, systems, and environmental change for improving the health of populations; political and administrative determinants of health; and social vulnerability.
+Hollar has published his work in peer-reviewed journals, such as the American Journal of Public Health, Journal of Public Health Management and Practice, and the Journal of Health Care for the Poor and Underserved, to list a few.